GoogleCloudPlatform/community/tutorials/private-forseti-with-scc-integration/index.md

 ### Prerequisites

-To perform the steps in this tutorial, you'll need:
+To perform the steps in this tutorial, you need the following:

 - Access to a G Suite or Cloud Identity super admin account.
 - Access to the  **Security** page in the [Google Admin console](https://admin.google.com).